Ares-Developers/Ares-docs/new/prerequisites.rst

 .. versionadded:: 0.1

-.. index:: Prerequisites; Make a unit unavailable if a listed building is owned
+.. index:: Prerequisites; Make an object unavailable if a listed building is owned

 Negative Prerequisites
 ``````````````````````

-:tagdef:`[Unit]Prerequisite.Negative=list of BuildingTypes`
+:tagdef:`[TechnoType]Prerequisite.Negative=list of BuildingTypes`
-  The buildings that preclude construction of the unit.
+  The buildings that preclude construction of the type.
 If the player owns one
-  or more of the buildings on this list then the unit will not be available.
+  or more of the buildings on this list then the type will not be available.
   Defaults to :value:`none`.

   .. note:: \ :tag:`PrerequisiteOverride` does *not* override